 Where to Stay in Maui, Hawaii

 For easy access to all things sand and sun, stay at Napili Surf Beach Resort.
 Rated highly for families, this resort offers spacious units with kitchens and a family-friendly pool area.
 It’s also within walking distance of shopping, dining, and the beach.
+If hotels are more your scene, the Westin Ka’anapali has it all and a central location to boot.
+(Ka’anapali is the hotel section of beach.)

 2. Orlando, Florida

 When you think of winter family vacations in Florida, you probably think of the Orlando theme parks.
 From Disney’s Star Wars land and Universal’s Harry Potter theme park areas to EPCOT, SeaWorld, and LEGOLAND Florida, it’s hard to know which Florida park to visit first.
-But while these world-famous amusement parks for kids are a great reason to visit Orlando in the winter, they’re far from the only thing for families to do in things this vibrant (and sunny) vacation spot.
+But while these world-famous amusement parks for kids are a great reason to visit Orlando in the winter, they’re far from the only thing for families to do in this vibrant (and sunny) vacation spot.

 PLAN YOUR TRIP: When Is the Best Time to Visit Disney World and Disneyland?